RaisimUnreal

 Maps

-You can use pre-configured maps using raisimUnreal using RaisimServer::setMap.
-These maps are visually astonishing but each map takes 1 Gb of storage.
-This is a primary reason that RaisimUnreal is so bulky.
+You can use pre-configured maps in RaisimUnreal with RaisimServer::setMap.
+These maps are visually rich, but each map requires about 1 GB of storage.
+This contributes to the large download size.

 You should read the examples in examples/src/maps to understand how to use them.
 Note that some objects have appearance “hidden”.
-This will ensure that they only present in the simulation world, not in the visualization world.
+This ensures they only appear in the simulation world, not in the visualization world.

 Currently, the following maps are available.